 According to Chief Justice John Roberts, two main issues were the focus of the ruling these include

-- And whether this the policy infringes on the Establishment Clause of the First Amendment.
-That is to say, if it was motived by religious bias.
+- And whether this policy infringes on the Establishment Clause of the First Amendment.
+That is to say, if it was motivated by religious bias.

 Not every Justice agreed, Justice Breyer dissented focusing on the waiver program and other exemptions of the proclamation.
-He cited anecdotal evidence, selective statistics, and a declaration from an unrelated litigation as evidence that not enough foreign national are benefiting from the exemptions or the waivers.
+He cited anecdotal evidence, selective statistics, and a declaration from unrelated litigation as evidence that not enough foreign nationals are benefiting from the exemptions or the waivers.